-ID Title Description Status Division Target Date Current Risk Target Risk Next Review Date Owner Monitorin g Group I ast review Details Date of Last Review Last Review By 663 as per the four critical standards in the NHSE guidance standard 2, acute admissions to be 4 - AgreedRisk/ Actions In Place Corporate 31/03/2019 9 6 07/03/2018 Amir Khan And Safety Reviewed - risk still stays the same.
+ID Title Description Status Division Target Date Current Risk Target Risk Next Review Date Owner Monitorin g Group Last review Details Date of Last Review Last Review By 663 Delivering a 7 day service as per the four critical standards in the NHSE guidance standard 2, acute admissions to be 4 - AgreedRisk/ Actions In Place Corporate 31/03/2019 9 6 07/03/2018 And Safety Committe e Reviewed - risk still stays the same.
 We have identified the gaps, now the ongoing work to plug gap which will involve more detailed job planning may require further investment.
-25/07/2018 Amir Khan
+Amir Khan consultant delivered ward round once ever 24 hours.
+The inability to deliver these standards presents risks relating to increased LOS, mortality, poor clinical outcomes and an impact of the 4 hour wait.
+The Trust is to comply to all standards by March 2020

-ID Title Description Status Division Target Date Current Risk Target Risk Next Review Date Owner Monitorin g Group Last review Details Date of Last Review Last Review By Non-compliance with Trust Medicines Policy and UK law in relation to the supply, storage and recording of controlled drugs.
-Pharmacy conducts regular 3 monthly audits of controlled drugs in ward areas.
+ID Title Description Status Division Target Date Current Risk Target Risk Next Review Date Owner Monitorin g Group Last review Details Date of Last Review Last Review By 466 Non-compliance with Trust Medicines Policy and UK law in relation to the supply, storage and recording of controlled drugs. regular 3 monthly audits of controlled drugs in ward areas.
 The current annual report shows that there are some criteria for which there are high levels of non-compliance.
 The CD audit is in line with current practice and is fully described within the Medicines Policy.
 The Director of Pharmacy is the Controlled Drug Accountable Office for the Trust and has reviewed the audit results.
-4 - AgreedRisk/ Actions In Place Corporate 12 6 Amir Khan And Safety Committe e Based upon the attached CD audit results for 2017 it can be seen that there has been a marginal overall improvement in CD audit compliance (75% in Jan 2017, 78% in Nov/Dec 2017).
+Place Corporate 6 10/03/2018 Amir Khan And Safety Committe e Based upon the attached CD audit results for 2017 it can be seen that there has been a marginal overall improvement in CD audit compliance (75% in Jan 2017, 78% in Nov/Dec 2017).
 There are however, some improvements in specific criteria - eg criteria 1, 13, and 26 - all of which were previously RED.
 There is however, a significant reduction in compliance with criterion 24 - the requirement for two nurses to sign entries in the CD register.
 Therefore, the current risk has been downgraded to 12 and will be further reviewed after the next CD audit results.
-24/07/2018 Inability to recruit to consultant and middle grade posts due to national shortages in the division of Medicine and long Term Conditions agency doctors which does not allow for 4 - AgreedRisk/ Actions In Place Medicine And Long Term Conditi 31/05/18 9 9 07/03/18 Amir Khan vacancy in respitory medicine, mitigation in place.
+24/07/2018 212 Inability to recruit to consultant and middle grade posts due to national shortages in the division of Medicine and long Term Conditions Reliance on locum and agency doctors which does not allow for continuity of care / practice, and at times where shifts cannot be filled completed gaps in rotas leads to risks in quality and safety of patient care AgreedRisk/ Actions In Medicine And Long Term Conditi 31/05/18 9 9 07/03/18 Amir Khan People And Organisati onal Deve vacancy in respitory medicine,mitigation in place.
 24/718 Amir Khan